yarlson/lnk/README.md

 # Your files are now managed in ~/.config/lnk with Git history
 cd ~/.config/lnk
 git log --oneline

+# If you initialized with a remote, you can push changes
+git push origin main
 ```

 ## Error Handling